 And while a further three airbags can be optioned, the Trafic also misses out on some of the latest driver aids – such as autonomous emergency braking (AEB) – which are available on rival models.
 VW, for example, began fitting AEB as standard across its entire van range in mid-2017.

 Nothing changes here with the 2019 model update, either, which is even more disappointing.

 Renault Trafic standard satety and security equipment

-You do get a steel bulkhead included on all Trafic panel vans, plus an alarm system for security, and electronic stability control (ESC) with Grip Xtend function to help keep you on the road in tricky conditions.
+You do get a steel bulkhead included on all Trafic panel vans, plus an alarm system for security, and electronic stability control (ESC) with Grip Xtend function to help keep you moving in tricky conditions.

-Hill-start assist and Renault's simple yet clever wide-view blindspot mirror in the passenger sunvisor are also standard.
+Hill-start assist and Renault's wide-view blindspot mirror in the passenger sunvisor are also standard.
 Though the latter can be tricky to use effectively, wobbles a lot and isn't a patch on a proper blindspot monitoring system.